out4b/cdif/README.md

 Eventing
 --------
 CDIF implemented a simple [socket.io](socket.io) based server and supports subscribe to and receive event updates from devices.
+For now CDIF chooses socket.io as the eventing interface because its simple pub / sub API simplified our design.
+In the future we may consider extend to more transports such as WebSocket, MQTT, AMQP etc if there is a requirement and CDIF determines how to apply security authentications with each of these transports.
 The subscription is service based which means clients have to subscribe to a specific service ID.
 If any of the variable state managed by the service are updated, e.g. a sensor value change, or a light bulb is switched on / off, client would receive event updates from CDIF.
 Please refer to test/socket.html for a very simple use case on this.

 Device presentation
 -------------------